gdarchen/raycast-extensions/extensions/github-copilot/README.md

 - **Access to [GitHub Copilot coding agent](https://docs.github.com/en/enterprise-cloud@latest/copilot/concepts/coding-agent/coding-agent)**, available for Copilot Pro, Pro+, Business and Enterpise users.
 If you're a Business or Enterprise subscriber, an administrator will have to [enable](https://docs.github.com/en/enterprise-cloud@latest/copilot/concepts/coding-agent/enable-coding-agent) the feature.
 - **Authentication with your GitHub account with OAuth**: The first time you use the extension, you'll be asked to connect your account, providing `repo`, `workflow` and `read:org` permissions.
-- **GitHub Copilot IDE extension** (VS Code, JetBrains, etc.): Required for the Copilot Usage command.
-Sign in to Copilot through your IDE to generate the authentication configuration file.

 ### AI Tools

 This extension provides AI tools that can be used through Raycast AI to interact with GitHub Copilot:

 #### `create-task`

 Creates a GitHub Copilot coding task with a prompt, repository, and optional branch.
 If no branch is provided, uses the default branch of the repository.

 **Example usage:**

 ```
 @github-copilot Create a task to add dark mode support for raycast/extensions
 ```

 #### `search-repositories`

 Searches for GitHub repositories.
 Can search recent repositories, repositories by owner, or use a query filter.

 **Example usage:**

 ```
 @github-copilot Search for repositories in the raycast organization
 ```